Monica-Mathew/is601midTerm-spring2025/readme.md

 ## Set up environment variables
 1. Create a `.env` file in the root directory of the project and add the following variables:
+DATA_DIRECTORY=./data
+FILE_NAME=calculations.csv
+LOGGING_CONF_PATH=logging.conf
-DATA_DIRECTORY=./data FILE_NAME=calculations.csv LOGGING_CONF_PATH=logging.conf ENVIRONMENT=DEVELOPMENT
+ENVIRONMENT=DEVELOPMENT

-2. Otherwise, variables can be directly exported in  terminal using below commands:
+2. Otherwise, variables can be directly exported in bash terminal using below commands:
     ```bash
     export DATA_DIRECTORY=./data
     export FILE_NAME=calculations.csv
     export LOGGING_CONF_PATH=logging.conf
     export ENVIRONMENT=DEVELOPMENT

-# Run the file
+# Run the program

 1. python main.py
 On the prompt, user can enter menu to see list of operations